 Wiring a New Electric Range to an Old Circuit

-Our kitchen range has died and we are purchasing a new electric range.
-Is our existing circuit wiring going to work?
+Our kitchen range has stopped working and we are purchasing a new electric range.
+Is our existing circuit wiring going to work with the new range?

 Electrical Question: Our kitchen range has died and we are purchasing a new electric range.
 Is our existing circuit wiring going to work?